Matthew Libatique

 Matthew José Libatique ASC, LPS (born July 19, 1968) is an American cinematographer.
-He is best known for his collaborations with directors Darren Aronofsky, Spike Lee, and Bradley Cooper.
+He is best known for his collaborations with directors Darren Aronofsky, Joel Schumacher, Spike Lee, and Bradley Cooper.
 He has received three Academy Award nominations for Best Cinematography - for Black Swan (2010), A Star Is Born (2018), and Maestro (2023).
 He is also a two-time Independent Spirit Award winner, and two-time BAFTA Award nominee.

 Early life and education

 Matthew Libatique was born in Elmhurst, Queens, New York City, to Filipino immigrant parents Georgina (née José) and Justiniáno Libatique.
 His father was from Dagupan, and his mother was from Lucena.

 Libatique studied sociology and communications at California State University, Fullerton, before earning an MFA in cinematography at AFI Conservatory.
+In 2024, Labatique was awarded the 31st Annual Franklin J. Schaffner Alumni Medal.